 But there’s more than just walking in this area.
 You could go visit one of the local distilleries, play golf at the local club or even go sky-diving!

 And if you fancy a drive, you are only an hour or so away from the National Wallace Monument at Stirling or the Kelpies at Falkirk.

 Whether you’re looking for an active break or some rest and relaxation, the Four Seasons in St Fillans is a wonderful place to stay.

 From the moment you walk through the door, you’ll be welcomed by friendly staff into this cosy three-star hotel.

 Its stunning location makes it a great place to get away from it all, and it’s an ideal base for exploring the Trossachs National Park.
 If you’re planning to head on up to the Highlands, this is a great place to break your journey.

-We felt very comfortable throughout our stay, and although we didn’t get chance to sample dinner in the two-rosette restaurant, the food we did enjoy was absolutely delicious.
+I felt very comfortable and relaxed throughout my stay, and although I didn’t get chance to sample dinner in the two-rosette restaurant, the food I did have was absolutely delicious.
 And of course, you can take a wee dram into the Library if you fancy cocooning yourself away from the weather outside.

-Our stay was complimentary but prices start at around £88 for a classic double room with breakfast for two people.
-Our room would usually be around £140 including breakfast for two people.
+My stay was complimentary but prices start at around £88 for a classic double room with breakfast for two people.
+The four poster room would usually be around £140 per night including breakfast for two people.